The 5 Types of Autism Explained

 Updated: Nov 25, 2022

 Autism is classified as a developmental disability that often creates behavioral, social, and communicative challenges for the person suffering from the condition.
 While there are typically no visible signs that a person suffers from autism, it can be seen in the way that they act, learn, communicate, and interact with one another.
-Autism affects people in different ways, and all individuals that are diagnosed with autism learn, think, and behave differently.
-Some are extremely independent, and others need more help with day to day activities.

 Some general signs of autism are: